jonesth/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook
-Description of the variables contained in tidy.txt
+Description of the variables contained in run_analysis.R

 # Read data and load labels and features
 filename: name of downloaded raw dataset